 The Smells of the Cathedral

 ‘The Smells of the Cathedral’ by art historian Wendy Wauters takes us to one of the hotspots of the sixteenth century: the Church of Our Lady, Antwerp’s ‘cathedral’ ever since 1559.
 This majestic building was the beating heart of the city, where intensely religious parishioners crossed paths with dogcatchers, pilgrims, and livestock dealers.
-Religious serenity was sometimes hard to find inside it.
+Religious serenity was sometimes hard to find inside.

 An entirely original insight into life at that timeVRT